Aliases for ARNT Gene

 GeneCards Summary for ARNT Gene

 ARNT (Aryl Hydrocarbon Receptor Nuclear Translocator) is a Protein Coding gene.
-Diseases associated with ARNT include hypoxia.
-Among its related pathways are Cellular Senescence and HIF-1-alpha transcription factor network.
+Diseases associated with ARNT include Hypoxia and Renal Cell Carcinoma.
+Among its related pathways are Pathways in cancer and Signaling events mediated by VEGFR1 and VEGFR2.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is HIF3A.

 UniProtKB/Swiss-Prot for ARNT Gene